agneytalwar/Mini-Shell/README.md

-The mini shell is designed to simulate the bash shell of UNIX kernel
+The mini shell is designed to simulate the bash shell of UNIX kernel <br/>

-COMPILE FILE AS:      g++ minishell.c
+COMPILE FILE AS:      g++ minishell.c <br/>
-RUN FILE AS:          ./a.out
+RUN FILE AS:          ./a.out <br/>

-Functions in Mini shell and their description:
+Functions in Mini shell and their description:<br/>

 bool takeInput(char*) - TAKES INPUT FROM USER char** ConverttoList(char*) - BREAKS GIVEN INPUT INTO WORDS